-This can be a pre-installed content delivery network (CDN) plugin or an SSL certificate that is already configured for your site.
+This can be a pre-installed content delivery network (CDN) plugin, WordPress editor plugin, or an SSL certificate that is already configured for your site.

 These features require many steps, some can even be complicated if you are going to configure it on your own.
 However, you do not need to worry about it that much if you will opt for a managed WordPress hosting.

 The problem with standard hosting is that your provider does not know what software you are using.
 Thus, they will give you a handful of options ‒ some of which are not applicable to WordPress websites.